Batyoaron/LFinder/README.md

 upcoming upgrades:

     V2.3: setup menu, you have to type setup
-    V3.0: It can detect onion browser
+    V2.7: it can find now www.
+Links(it can now but its very week) V3.0: It can detect onion browser
     V4.0: it can detect duck duck go browser